Original Air Date: October 23, 1959

 -Rod Serling

-Our protagonist, Barbara “Barbie” Jean Trenton, is played by Ida Lupino, a prominent female filmmaker and actor during the Golden Age of Hollywood.
-Barbie is an aging film star from the 1930s who lives in a hazy world of conceit and denial.
-Her home in Beverly Hills is a dark mansion where, secluded from the world, she draws the shades and watches old movies from yesteryear.
-Her agent and caretaker is Danny Weiss (played by the great Martin Balsam whose filmography included Psycho, On The Waterfront, and 12 Angry Men).
-He visits Barbie regularly despite her unpleasant rejection of the contemporary world.
-Film buffs will note that “The Sixteen-Millimeter Shrine” pays homage to the legendary Billy Wilder’s Sunset Boulevard.
-Both the film and the Twilight Zone episode share the same themes as well as the musical composer, Franz Waxman.
+Barbara “Barbie” Jean Trenton (played by Ida Lupino) is an aging film star from the 1930s who lives in a hazy world of conceit and denial.
+Her home in Beverly Hills is an old dark mansion where, secluded from the world, Barbie draws the shades and watches and rewatches the old movies from yesteryear.
+Her agent and caretaker is Danny Weiss (played by Martin Balsam).
+He visits Barbie regularly despite her unpleasant rejection of her age and the modern world.
+Film buffs will note that “The Sixteen-Millimeter Shrine” pays homage to the legendary Billy Wilder’s Sunset Boulevard as both the film and the Twilight Zone episode share the same central theme and musical composer, Franz Waxman.
 However, whereas Sunset Boulevard ends in tragedy, “The Sixteen Millimeter Shrine” concludes with Barbara Jean finally achieving her dream.
+She escapes into her celluloid dreamworld.
 Like Don Quixote or Pygmalion, her life is swallowed up by a desire to live inside a work of art.

 Barbie suffers from nostalgia.
-She longs for the “golden age” of old tinseltown when she was young and when she starred in major motion pictures while attending lavish parties with her friends.
+She longs for the “golden age” of old tinseltown, a time when she was young, when she starred in major motion pictures like “A Farewell Without Tears” (1933) and “A Night in Paris” (1934) and attended lavish parties with her friends like leading man (not “co-star”) Jerry Hearndan.
 Presently, she lives in a fantasy world, a fabricated vision of the past, where she is consumed by romanticism and overwhelmed with a longing for what cannot be.

-One day, Danny orchestrates a meeting for Barbie with studio head, Marty Sall (played by Ted de Corsia), but instead of offering Barbie the lead role in an upcoming film, as would be the case for a pretty young actress, he instead offers her the part of an old mother.
+One day, Danny orchestrates a meeting for Barbie with the studio head of International, Marty Sall (played by Ted de Corsia), but instead of offering Barbie the lead role in an upcoming film, as have been the case if she were still a pretty young actress, he instead offers her the part of a middle-aged mother.
 Offended, she storms out of his office and announces she will throw a party for her many Hollywood friends, but Danny reminds her that most of her friends have either died or moved away from Hollywood.

 Again, Barbie retreats to her library (her “sixteen millimeter shrine”) to watch old films from the glory days.
-Then one day, Danny arrives to tell her that Jerry Herndon (played by Jerome Cowan), one of her old lead counterparts, will be visiting.
+Then one day, Danny arrives to tell her that her old friend Jerry Hearndan (played by Jerome Cowan) will be visiting.
 In excitement, Barbara Jean dons an old classic dress and greets Jerry only to find, in horror, that he has aged considerably.
-No longer an actor, Jerry now runs a chain of grocery stores outside Chicago.
+No longer an actor, Jerry now runs a string of supermarkets outside Chicago.

-In dismay, Barbara Jean locks herself inside her library and plays a film to distract herself from the outside world –a reminder of lost dreams.
-As she watches the picture, she calls out to a younger Jerry onscreen hoping she can once again join him in the old days just as the screen fades to a blur.
-Later, the maid enters and shrieks in horror as she gazes upward at the screen.
-Danny is immediately called to the scene and when he arrives he cannot locate Barbara Jean.
-When he looks up at the still running 16mm projection, he watches as Barbara Jean appears in the movie -she has finally returned to her old life.
-She now lives within the movie, as a permanent memory of old Hollywood.
-Danny calls out to her on the screen, but she slowly turns to blow him a kiss before leaving with a young Jerry, never to return again.
-As Danny slowly leaves her mansion he finds her scarf lying on the floor where it would have been in the film.
-He leaves with his own musings: “To wishes, Barbie,” he says.
+In dismay, Barbara Jean insists that they leave and she locks herself inside her library and plays a film to distract herself from the outside world –a reminder of her lost dreams.
+As she watches the picture, she calls out to a younger Jerry Hearndan onscreen hoping she can once again join him in the old days just as the screen fades to a blur.
+Later, Sally the maid enters and shrieks in horror as she gazes upward at the screen.
+Danny is immediately called in and when he arrives he cannot seem to locate Barbara Jean.
+But when he looks up at the still running 16mm projection, he watches as Barbara Jean appears within the movie being shown on the screen –she has finally returned to her old life, permanently preserved in celluloid film.
+She now lives within the movie, as a living memory of old Hollywood.
+Danny calls out to her on the screen, but as Barbara slowly turns back, she blows him a kiss before leaving with a young Jerry Hearndan, never to return again.
+When Danny slowly leaves her mansion he finds her scarf lying on the floor where it was dropped in the film.
+He leaves her house with his own musings: “To wishes, Barbie,” he says.
 “To the ones that come true.”

 “To the wishes that come true, to the strange, mystic strength of the human animal, who can take a wishful dream and give it a dimension of its own.
 To Barbara Jean Trenton, movie queen of another era, who has changed the blank tomb of an empty projection screen into a private world.
 It can happen in the Twilight Zone.”